 To what extent are you interested in exploring the potential relationship between nature and the city further?

-A part of the project was the idea of how the forest could effect humans phsysocially.
+art of the project was the idea of how the forest could effect humans phsysocially.
 After reading some theory on the effect of living close to the forest, I had the idea that if you implement this design in a number of sites you could give the effect of living close to the forest to an entire city.

 Every site has a range of effect of 250m (or 3 min walking distance).
 This means that if the design is done in a sufficient amount of sites the entire city is able to benefit from it.
 The city is upgraded into a place where everybody comes in connection with green areas or building-forest hybrid areas.